FlamingLasrSwrd/flaminglasrswrd.github.io/_posts/2017-08-30-AI-research.md

 # Journal
 *Not likely useful to anyone.*

+## 01 Dev 2018
+I have noticed a lot of commonalities between ART and HTM theories.
+In ART, the problem of input complexity is solved by concatenating the input with its logical *not*.
+In HTM, the input is converted to a Sparse Distributed Representation.
+Both allow the AI to accept far more input than a one-hot system.
+Similarly, boosting in HTM accomplishes the same task as the set-reset mechanism in ART.
+Namely, a learning speed that varies with the comprehension of the AI in response to a particular input.
+One idea that is not currently (well) represented in HTM but is present in ART is visual grouping.
+In some sense, the spatial pooler accomplishes this task but at a network level.
+Unlike ART which does it at a cellular level...
+Something to include in future version of HTM perhaps.

+## 12 Nov 2018

+### Principles
+- fast, local inhibition
+  - fast -> predicted cells are more likely to fire than non-predicted cells
+    - prediction becomes a self-reinforcing behavior; centering a neuron on a set of temporally coincident inputs
+  - local -> spatial coincidence and local inhibition results in differentiation of similar inputs
+  - spatial coincidence is a practical way to group similar neurons; grouping neurons by inputs (from a programming standpoint) is more difficult
+    - Maybe using some sort of bitmask to identify groupings?
+But that wouldn't work with hashed values like in SDR theory
+    - In HTM, the spatial coincidence is set up during initialization and cannot be changed at runtime; something I wish to avoid
+- feedforward input
+  - the set of neurons must completely encompass the input set (field) to be capable of understanding the input
+- prediction
+  - the ability to bridge temporally or spatially disparate signals
+  - should a basal connection transition to a proximal connection with sufficient input presentation?
+- expectation
+  - top-down signal similar to basal connections in that it predisposes a neuron to fire
+  - the difference is that proximal and basal inputs only cover a narrow, continuous field whereas apical connection cover a wider breadth
+    - the dark pattern that constitutes the pupils of a person's face can be learned by basal and proximal dendrites; the complex patters that encompass the entire face can be learned only through apical expectation
+  - can be used as temporary storage of information

+### Sparse Distributed Representations
+An ANN according to [@hawkins_why_2016-1] requires three types of inputs: proximal, basal, and apical.
+Proximal connections drive the action potential at the soma robustly.
+This constitutes the classic receptive field of the neuron and the basis for almost all ANN's to date.
+Basal connections cannot directly stimulate and action potential, rather they provide contextual prediction that predisposes an action potential to fire sooner.
+HTM theory does not deal with apical connects except to say they are somehow involved in feedback or top-down expectations.
+This whole system is reminiscent of the how the visual system is portrayed in the work of Grossberg.
+Probably because they are studying the same systems...

+Using the HTM/NuPIC system [@taylor_numenta_2018] is a real pain: So many settings and hyperparameters.
+For instance, one of the key parameters you have to figure out is how many sequences your HTM system should be capable of knowing.
+If I knew that, I wouldn't need an ANN...

+Apical dendrites provide top-down context: linking successively broader regions of inputs into a single concept.
+This is an ideal system for backpropagation, but with the added benefit of competetive inhibition.

+The main problem that I have with this theory is not in its accuracy.
+I think it is very accurate, and that's my problem.
+Sequence learning and HTM theory exactly capture what is known in psychology as superstition.
+Cause and effect can only be linked by a *sequence* of learned behaviors.
+Even if the cause is seconds or minutes beforehand, every temporal step propagating back from the reinforcement must be occupied by a behavior.
+This may be one of the differences in human cognition: we can ascertain causes (somehow) without establishing a perfect chain of events leading from cause to effect.
+E.g. Humans can deduce that a knock on the door at 6pm is the result of our calling Pizza Hut 30 minutes prior.
+We don't need to establish a ritualistic sequence of events that results in that knock.
+We have made a connection between disparate events by some feature of human cognition that is not (pronounced?) in lower animals.

+This same feature of cognition can be seen in the work surrounding Neam Chimpsky (Nim).
+Human language can often separate a key concept and its disambiguation by many words, sentences, or even entire pages of text.
+Whereas Nim could only string together a few words (signs) to signify a single thought.
+This *suspension of clarification* is a key concept that requires more thought/research.

 ## 17 APR 2018
 - If you define the set of brain inputs ```I```, the total number of brain nodes ```N```, and stipulate that node inputs are preinstantiated, each node will have ```i <= N+I``` for inputs ```i```.
 A fully connected brain has ```i = N+I```.
 A brain with ```i < N+I``` is necessarily hierarchical.
 A hierarchical brain would be more efficient but less capable: A hierarchical brain can learn faster but with less specificity.
 A non-recursive node has ```i <= N+I-1```.
 Recursive connections can be used to define temporal relation of a node to itself, i.e. the decay time of its signal.